Skip to Main Content

 In-text Citations:

-For a work with three or more authors, list only the first author’s name followed by “et al.” in every citation, even the first, unless doing so would create ambiguity between different sources.
+• For works with three or more authors, cite only the first author followed by "et al." in every citation:

 1 - 2 Authors: